kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. Controller gets the `BucketClass` referenced by the `Bucket`.
 1. Controller creates a `BucketContent` object with its `BucketClassName` set to the name of its `BucketClass` and a `finalizer`.
 1. Sidecar detects the new `BucketContent` object and gets the associated `BucketClass`.
-1. Sidecar calls the GrantBucketAccess() rpc, passing the `bucketClass.objectBucketName` and the `bucketClass.parameters` and is returned a bucket endpoint and credentials.
+1. Sidecar calls the GrantBucketAccess() rpc, passing the `bucketClass.bucketIdentifier` and the `bucketClass.parameters` and is returned a bucket endpoint and credentials.
 1. Sidecar creates a `secret` containing the endpoint and credentials, with a random/unique name and `ownerRef` set to `BucketContent`.
 1. Sidecar updates `BucketContent.secretRef` with its `secret` name and namespace and sets `BucketContent.status.phase` to *“Ready”*.
 1. Controller detects the `BucketContent` update and sees the *“Ready”* phase.